Increased attention to research data and research ethics

 The following aspects will be addressed in the workshop: rationale for pausing to take some time for research ethics; standards of ethics that funding bodies use for reviewing research; and some main concerns in research integrity.
 Where possible, hands-on examples will be used.
 We encourage you to bring your questions along to enliven the discussion.

-- Infrastructures for managing data along the research lifecycle
+- Infrastructures for data management before, during and after the project

 - Data Management Plans